From a tie for fourth place to fourth place alone. From a tie for third place to a tie for second place. And now, solo second place.

 The Gonzaga men’s basketball team has made up quite a bit of ground the last three weeks.
 The Bulldogs continued their climb up the West Coast Conference standings by handling San Francisco 70-53 in front of 6,000 Saturday at the McCarthey Athletic Center.

-Gonzaga was solid at both ends of the court.
-The Zags, leading by two at half, made their first eight shots of the second half, including Marquise Carter’s three rapid-fire 3s and treys by Gray and Demetri Goodson, to take command at 55-39.
+GU was solid at both ends of the court.
+The Zags, leading by two at half, made their first eight shots of the second half, including Marquise Carter’s three rapid-fire 3s and treys by Gray and Demetri Goodson, to lead 55-39.

 The Bulldogs finished with 16 assists and a season-low seven turnovers, two of those coming in the final five minutes when the issued had been decided.